 When I looked around me at age 60, I noticed many of my friends spending a tremendous number of hours taking care of their aging parents.
 The tasks they performed took months and those months often turned into years.
-They arranged drop-in caregivers, picked up prescriptions, took over management of their finances, helped sell their home, chauffeured them to doctor appointments, and in some cases, moved back into their childhood room in the house where they were raised so they could take on the role of live-in caregiver.
-It was quite often a rewarding experience for all.
+They arranged drop-in caregivers, picked up prescriptions, took over management of their finances, helped sell their home, chauffeured them to doctor appointments, and in some cases, moved back into their childhood room to take on the role of live-in caregiver.

 Our advantage?
 We have a fairly large home.
 Maybe it will make sense for us to have housemates—younger people who can help us manage the many tasks that may not suit us when we are in our 70s, 80s or 90s.
-Now in my sixties, I am already resisting all that gardening I used to do.
+Now in my 60s, I am already resisting all that gardening I used to do.
 And it is much more of a chore to lug those big garbage and recycling containers out to the curb each week.
 Touching up that fading trim in the family room?
 Forget it–I’m not going up that ladder!

 In return, my husband or I may be able to provide everything from tutoring to child-care to financial relief in the form of reduced rent.
 We enjoy the energy of young people and we have things to learn from them as well.
 Each generation thinks a little differently from their predecessors.
 Sharing and comparing these different perspectives is endlessly fascinating to me.